zenovak/2100-AAA/docs/technical.md

 For every task completed, a webhook is sent to the frontend to record the workflow's logs, and prediction sessions.

 > ![note]
-> The request body is a task object.
+> The request body is a task object specific to the Backend Engine.
 Refer to Data Model section for more detail

 The following represents the webhook's request body: